Ai Ōtomo: Career

 Ōtomo competed at the 2004 Summer Olympics in Athens, Greece, wearing the number #13 jersey.
 She took fifth place with the Japan women's national team.
 She played as a middle-blocker.

 In 2008, Hisamitsu Springs announced that Ōtomo would return to active duty.

 In 2009, Ōtomo played for JT Marvelous.

 In September 2011, due to a right knee injury, Japan Volleyball Association announced that Ōtomo would not play in the World Cup.

 At the 2012 Summer Olympics, Ōtomo was part of the Japanese team that won the bronze medal in indoor women's volleyball.

 In April 2013 JT Marvelous announced Ōtomo's retirement.

 Personal life

-On January 16, 2006, Ōtomo, who was two months pregnant at the time, married Tatsuo Yamamoto, a professional beach volleyball player.
-The two divorced in March 2012.
+On January 16, 2006, Ōtomo, who was two months pregnant at the time, married professional beach volleyball player Tatsuo Yamamoto.
+She announced that she had divorced Yamamoto in March 2012.

-On August 8, 2013, Ōtomo married Hiroyuki Akimoto, who is a Judoka.
-The couple has four children; her eldest daughter (daughter of Yamamoto), Miku Akimoto, is also a professional volleyball player.
+On August 8, 2013, Ōtomo announced her remarriage to Hiroyuki Akimoto, who is a judoka.
+The couple has four children; her eldest daughter from her previous marriage is professional volleyball player Miku Akimoto.